-Also the demand for rupees is always expected to spike in the closing weeks of the financial year as a result of a huge spending towards the upcoming general elections that was to start soon after March.
+Also, the demand for rupees is always expected to spike in the closing weeks of the financial year as a result of huge spending towards the general elections that were to start soon after March.
 So, the timing of the RBI’s auction, at the end of the financial year seems to have taken into account these factors.

 For the RBI, this helped to boost its forex reserves by another $5 billion.

 For a better understanding of Forex Swap, aspirants of the exam can watch the video given below:

 For more UPSC related preparation materials and articles, visit the links given in the table below:

 |UPSC Books||UPSC Monthly Current Affairs Magazine||NCERT Notes For UPSC|